MaxAkito/MBTL-Community-Patch/README.md

 Credits to Petrikow, Comun, Fumei and Lianru

+## Installation

+1. Download the latest release from Github
+2. Unpack the contents of the 'mbtools' folder into the main Melty Blood directory.
+3. Play the game.

 ## Editing guidelines

 There are certain things that are standardized across the project.

 ### Technical limitations

-The behavior of how the game interprets the files differs on the category of file.
+There are a lot of things you can, and cannot do in the game as it is currently coded.
+The MBTL box uses a special custom font that can be found in the file-system.
+It doesn't have a very long character set, so the amount of characters permitted is highly limited.

+That said, there are some techniques to get around these limitations.
+Characters that can be rendered in the Japanese character set is long and extensive.
+For example, because a normal colon is a type of scripting indicator for the dialogue, it cannot be used normally, but if the encoding of the file is swapped to Shift-JIS, you can insert the Japanese character set colon instead.
+Other than that, the game has a bad case of mono-spacing, meaning that apostrophes and commas look a bit unusually large.

+Semicolons appears to work perfectly fine.
+Quotation marks, both simple and double work fine.
+However, these are not facing quotation marks, but rather the generic kind.
+There is a way to use them, but it requires a special Unicode combination (see BossRush file 2 for an example).
+Em-dashes appear to either become mojibake or crash the game outright.
+There are no italics.
+In general I've chosen to use CAPS when I want to use the same kind of emphasis as one would with ordinary italics.

+There are also some considerations for exactly how each file works:

 #### Scripts & Win-quotes

-The chatbox for the story-mode scripts and the win-quotes function the same.
+The chat-box for the story-mode scripts and the win-quotes function the same.
 The amount of characters possible to be parsed in a single line before overflowing is around 60-70 (the actual amount depends on difference in character width, hence the variability).
 Going over this amount will cause the text to clip outside the frame.
-The chatbox supports 3 lines.
+The chat-box supports 3 lines.
 However, the 3rd line needs to be shorter than the first 2.
 This is because otherwise it clips into the "click to read next" button.
 Try to keep it within 40-50 characters.
+In general, it is recommended to keep each line within 40-50 so they line up neatly with the 3rd line.

 #### Command list (cmddef.ini)

 The command list is fairly simple.
 There is however still a character limit to adhere to.
-An approximate character limit is around 40-45, but keeping under 40 is recommended.
+An approximate character limit is around 40-45, but keeping it under 40 is recommended.

 #### Battle voices (stringfile_battlevoice.xml)